 The Australian National Fabrication Facility (ANFF) is a not-for-profit research infrastructure facility established under the National Collaborative Research Infrastructure Strategy.
 ANFF is a network of 8 nodes distributed throughout Australia, filled with over $200 million of investment in tooling, infrastructure and people.

-ANFF-Q can provide professional training and facilities to enable you to develop your ideas, create prototypes and characterise the outcomes.
-You can either access ANFF-Q facilities directly or you can engage our Professional Officers to perform research work on your behalf.
-Utilising the cutting edge equipment, world-class facilities and advice from our highly experienced Professional Officers at ANFF-Q, you can elevate your research and development to the next level, with better designs, shorter development iteration cycles, and expert training and advice.
+ANFF-Qld can provide professional training and facilities to enable you to develop your ideas, create prototypes and characterise the outcomes.
+You can either access the ANFF-Qld facilities directly or you can engage the ANFF-Qld staff to perform research work on your behalf.
+Utilising the cutting edge equipment, world-class facilities and advice from our highly experienced staff at ANFF-Qld, you can elevate your research and development to the next level, with better designs, shorter development iteration cycles, and expert training and advice.

 Contact us to arrange a consultation or a tour of the facilities.

 Read more about ANFF-Qld’s facilities, services, pricing and locations.